-Pistachios’ high content of fibre, protein, and good fats help you stay fuller longer, making them a smarter bet than carbohydrate-heavy snacks.
+Pistachios’ high content of fibre, protein, and good fats.
+It helps you stay full for a longer time, thereby making them a smarter bet than carbohydrate-heavy snacks.
 A small study suggests improved blood sugar in people with diabetes who eat pistachios as a snack.
 It also helps in lowering cholesterol.
 You can enjoy them as a standalone snack or build them into your meals.

-Peanuts are a diabetes-friendly snack, thanks to their high fibre and protein content.
-Not only do they have a low glycemic load, but they may help regulate blood sugar.
+Thanks to their high fibre and protein content, peanuts are a diabetes-friendly snack.
+Not only do they have a low glycemic load, but they may also help regulate blood sugar.
 Try adding low-sodium peanut butter to your breakfast, or tossing a handful of peanuts into your salad.